RaquelO/FreeCodeCampAssets/README.md

 # FreeCodeCampAssets
-images and files used for FreeCodeCamp projects
+images and files used for my FreeCodeCamp projects